 Students may be excluded from participating in practicum experiences if language difficulties are not satisfactorily addressed.

 Teacher candidates seeking accommodations during coursework or field experiences should consult with a program coordinator in the Teacher Education Office.
-In this case, candidates must self-identify, provide appropriate documentation of disability, and register with UBC Access & Diversity, in order to be eligible to receive academic accommodations.
-Teacher candidates must also present the letter outlining academic accommodations, issued by the Diversity Advisor -Disability at UBC Access & Diversity, to each of their instructors at the beginning of term.
+In this case, candidates must self-identify, provide appropriate documentation of disability, and register with UBC Centre for Accessibility, in order to be eligible to receive academic accommodations.
+Teacher candidates must also present the letter outlining academic accommodations, issued by the Diversity Advisor -Disability at UBC Centre for Accessibility, to each of their instructors at the beginning of term.
 Teacher candidates receiving academic accommodations should consult Bachelor of Education Program Policies and Guidelines.
 In many instances, an academic accommodation for coursework does not extend to the practicum.
 A practicum coordinator should, therefore, be consulted prior to practicum if accommodation is sought.

 The Teacher Education Program is highly participatory in nature.
 Regular attendance is a professional commitment that is expected of teacher candidates in all classes (including lectures, labs, tutorials, seminars), practica and field experiences.
 Satisfactory attendance includes arriving on time, remaining for the duration of the class or experience, and participating in all scheduled coursework, practica and field experiences.
 Teacher candidates who do not attend and participate regularly may not meet course expectations.
 (See UBC Calendar Policies and Regulations Academic Concession for information on conflicting responsibilities and unforeseen events.)
 Teacher candidates in the Faculty of Education are asked to follow the procedures indicated in the Bachelor of Education Program Policies and Guidelines in regard to obtaining permission for absences.